 Taste History Culinary Tours, established in 2011, were the ones to offer the first cultural culinary tour in Palm Beach County.
 There are three distinct itineraries offered on Saturdays to choose from including Lake Worth & Lantana, Delray and Boynton Beaches, and West Palm Beach (various districts).

-Discovering the Boynton Beach part of Florida
+Discovering Boynton Beach

 During my Taste History tour, we explored Boynton Beach and a touch of neighboring Delray Beach.
 Here are the stops and highlights of our day.